OlinSTEP/2023-EE/README.md

-# 2023-firmware
+# 2023-EE
-Firmware and EE documentation for 2023 STEP
+Firmware and EE documents for 2023 STEP